-9. Many victims of the Watts Gang are currently prosecuting federal lawsuits.
-Pursuant to an order of the Court's Executive Committee dated July 12, 2018, these cases have been coordinated for pretrial proceedings under the caption, In Re: Watts Coordinated Pretrial Proceedings, 19-cv-01717.
+9. Several of these other victims of the Watts Gang are currently prosecuting federal lawsuits.
+Pursuant to an order of the Court's Executive Committee dated July 12, 2018, these cases have been coordinated for pretrial proceedings with the lead case Baker v.
+City of Chicago, 16-cv-8940.

-ANSWER: Defendant Mohammed objects to the term "Watts Gang" as argumentative, vague and undefined.
-Defendant Mohammed admits that there are federal lawsuits currently pending against him, among the other defendants, that have been coordinated for pretrial proceedings under the caption, In Re: Watts Coordinated Pretrial Proceedings, 19-cv-01717, but denies the remainder of the allegations contained in this paragraph.
+ANSWER: Defendant Mohammed objects to the use of the undefined and prejudicial terms "Watts Gang" and "framed."
+Without waiver, Defendant Mohammed admits that several federal civil cases filed by other individuals have been coordinated for pretrial proceedings under the caption In Re: Watts Coordinated Pretrial Proceedings, 19-CV-01717.